omkar-shelke25/travel-blog-cicd-using-jenekins/Readme.md

 ```sh
 git clone https://github.com/omkar-shelke25/travel-blog-cicd-using-jenekins.git
 ```

-2. Configure Jenkins credentials:
+2. Configure Jenkins credentials for Git, Docker, and SonarQube.
-- Docker
-- Git
-- SonarQube

-3. Trigger the Jenkins **CI pipeline** with:
+3. Trigger the CI pipeline.
-- `FRONTEND_DOCKER_TAG`
-- `BACKEND_DOCKER_TAG`

-4. After successful CI, trigger the **CD pipeline** with the same tags.
+4. After a successful CI run, trigger the CD pipeline.

 ---

 ## 🚨 **Notes**
-- Ensure Jenkins master and slave are connected
+- Ensure Jenkins master and slave nodes are connected.
-- Ensure Docker and SonarQube are running
+- Docker and SonarQube must be running.
-- Update environment scripts as needed
-- Set up proper rollback strategy in CD pipeline
+- Configure rollback strategy in the CD pipeline.

 ---